Julius Caesar (cricketer): England

 The first English touring team pictured on board ship at Liverpool: standing at left Robert Carpenter, William Caffyn, Tom Lockyer; middle row John Wisden, HH Stephenson, George Parr, James Grundy, Julius Caesar, Thomas Hayward, John Jackson; front row Alfred Diver, John Lillywhite.

-In 1853 Caesar first played for England.
+In 1853, Caesar first played for England.
 The game was against Nottinghamshire at Lord's.
 He scored only 1 and 7, but his second dismissal caused some controversy.
 He dabbed at a ball from John Birkley, which went towards the wicket-keeper.
 In taking the ball, the wicket-keeper dislodged a bail, at which point the umpire announced him out bowled.
 The wicket-keeper remained silent as Caesar walked.
 Caesar fared better in the weeks after this and put together a series of high scores, including 63 not out in Cirencester.
 In August, he got his maiden century, for England against Kent.
 His 101 included one five, nine fours and five threes.

 1854 saw Caesar involved in controversy when he was playing for England against Nottinghamshire at Lord's.
 That year, the Marylebone Cricket Club, the guardian of the laws of cricket introduced a new rule permitting injured batsmen a runner so that they themselves did not have to run between the wickets.
 So when, in the second innings, Caesar was batting with John Wisden, and Caesar, perhaps suffering from gout, asked for a runner, William Buttress came out to substitute for him.
 Later Caesar drove a ball from William Clarke and, forgetting his runner, proceeded to make his own way to the opposite wicket, with Wisden also swapping ends.
 Buttress stayed still and Clarke put down the wicket at the bowler's end (where Caesar was).
 The umpire gave Wisden out, saying on the grounds that Buttress (Caesar's runner) and Wisden had not crossed.
 But Clarke disagreed and said Caesar should go.
 When the umpire refused, Clarke and Nottinghamshire walked off.
 Bell's Life reported that "After a long argument at the pavilion, it was decided that Caesar should go out.
 Neither the striker nor the substitute being off their ground, we are of the opinion (according to the law) that Wisden ought to have been given out, although the case would have been very hard indeed."

 Surrey did not play at the Oval in 1854 as a result of a dispute with the lease.
 To supplement his income, Caesar was employed by one of the Marshalls at the new Cricketers' pub in Nightingale Road, Farncombe.
-1854 was as strong a year for Caesar as 1853, with him averaging a very respectable 22.30 in first-class cricket.
+1854 was as strong a year for Caesar as 1853, with him averaging a very respectable 22.30.
 This was good enough for him to be selected for the Players (professionals) against the Gentlemen (amateurs) at Lord's.
-However, he wasn't to play in the game as a dispute had arisen between Clarke (his All-England Eleven boss) and the MCC.
+However, he wasn't to play in the game as a dispute had arisen between Clarke (his All England Eleven boss) and the MCC.
 He did, however, still turn out for Surrey, topping the county averages with 35.28 from the four matches he played.